 Be a Sponsor

 The Adopt-a-Library program is a long-running project that allows donors to direct sets of shortlisted books (valued at $500) to a school library of their choosing.
-In its fledgling year (2007), the Adopt-a-Library program confirmed six sponsors who supported eight schools, for a funding total of $4,000.
-To date, we have raised a combined total of $80,000 worth of books for schools in communities across BC.
+Since 2007, we have raised a combined total of $100,000 worth of books for schools in communities across BC.

 With this contribution, elementary and secondary schools across BC and Yukon are exposed to the best of literary arts within their own regions.
 We see the program as a great opportunity to provide valuable resources and sources of inspiration for the young and growing generation of the region’s youth.

 To become a sponsor, you can make a $500 donation through our online form, or contact us to arrange payment by cheque or e-transfer.
 Once you have made your donation, we will be in touch to find out of there is a specific school you wish to support, or if you’d like us to select a school in need.
 All donors receive a charitable tax receipt in the full amount of their donation.

 Margaret Olmstead of Bulkley Valley Credit Union with Teacher Librarian, Teresa Monkman of Smithers Secondary School, and Bryan Pike (Smithers, 2007)